Joe Rogan has reached such a level of cultural ubiquity, his workout and diet plan is almost as well-known as he is.

-But whether you know him as the former face of Fear Factor, a stand-up comedian, the world’s highest-paid podcast host, UFC commentator, practising martial artist, or human DMT silo, one thing is for certain… the Joe Rogan workout and diet plan is certifiably intense.
+But as the former face of Fear Factor, stand-up comedian, the worldโs highest-paid podcast host, UFC commentator, practising martial artist, and human DMT silo has evolved, so too has his certifiably intense fitness regimen.

-Before we proceed, I feel it’s necessary to issue a caveat of some sort: the fitness regimen you’re about to read is highly specific.
+Before we proceed, I feel itโs necessary to issue some caveats: what youโre about to read is highly specific and could prove detrimental to the wrong people.

-There are also components that many might not be able to access for financial reasons, including sensory deprivation and cryotherapy tanks; as well as testosterone replacement therapy (TRT) and whatever “Mexican supplements” the man takes.
-Hence why they haven’t been elaborated upon below.
+There are also components that many might not be able to access for financial reasons, including sensory deprivation and cryotherapy tanks; as well as testosterone replacement therapy (TRT) and whatever โMexican supplementsโ the man takes.
+Hence why they havenโt been elaborated upon below.

 So like another episode of The Joe Rogan Experience podcast, take everything with a grain of salt.